OS2iot/OS2iot-docs/CONTRIBUTING.md

 ---

-### Please remember to fork the code in any circumstances when using OS2iot
+### Please remember to fork the code in any circumstances when using OS2iot and follow [OS2's code of conduct](https://os2.eu/side/code-conduct%22)